 Students are encouraged to use HCC buildings for academic purposes, campus activities/socialization and group or private study.
 HCC buildings are available for student use during various times.
-Many students prefer to study in the Student Center, open for student use Monday-Thursday 7:00am-8:00pm and Fridays 7:00am-5:00pm or the Learning Support Center, open Monday-Thursday 7:00am-8:00pm, Fridays 7:00am-4:30pm and Saturdays 7:00am-4:00pm.
+Many students prefer to study in the Student Center, open for student use Monday-Thursday 7 a.m.-7 p.m. and Fridays 7 a.m.
+4:30 p.m. or the Learning Support Center, open Monday-Thursday 7 a.m.-8 p.m., Fridays 7 a.m.4:30 pm and Saturdays 8 a.m.4 p.m.
 Students are not permitted in campus buildings when outside building doors are locked, when classes are not in session and/or when offices are not open.
-All campus buildings are closed to Monday-Thursday between 10pm-7am, Fridays after 5:00pm, and generally on weekends (unless otherwise noted).
-Students may receive permission to be buildings when special circumstances warrant and while under faculty or staff supervision.
+All campus buildings are closed Monday-Thursday between 10 p.m.-7 a.m., Fridays after 5 p.m., and generally on weekends (unless otherwise noted).
+Students may receive permission to be in buildings when special circumstances warrant and while under faculty or staff supervision.
 Visitors are permitted limited use of campus facilities.